- Page Count: 693

 So it’s kind of like the breaking of the Fellowship in Lord of the Rings with how characters gets scattered around on various missions and eventually come back together.
 And speaking of LOTR… you know how while everyone freaking walked across Middle Earth the story kind of meandered but wasn’t necessarily boring because the locations sounded pretty, little bits of action popped up here and there, and the characters were so wonderful that you’d be fine reading about them watching paint dry?
 The middle of this book reminded me of that.

 BUT THE CHARACTERS ARE SO AMAZING.
-All of them.
 They’ve all grown so much since the first book!!!
 I said in my reviews of previous books that I wanted to see more of Manon, Aedion, and Elide and I was not let down.
-The amount of character development that secondary characters got makes me SO HAPPY.
+The amount of character development that secondary characters got here makes me SO HAPPY.
 It’s so, so, so wonderful.
 I have no clue how Maas juggles all of these characters so well, but this series is starting to feel a bit like Game of Thrones meets The Lord of the Rings meets… some celtic Avengers?
 I don’t know.
 But my point is there’s now a badass range of characters who are all equally important.

 Other random things I loved: